 Rebuilding the original height and width of the alveolar ridge is not always medically necessary, but may be required for dental implant placement or for aesthetic purposes.
 Dental implants require bone to support their structure and a ridge augmentation can help rebuild this bone to accommodate the implant.

 How is a ridge augmentation accomplished?

 A ridge augmentation is accomplished by making a small incision in the gums.
 Next bone graft material is placed at the site where the tooth was extracted.
 The gum tissue is then placed over the site and secured with sutures.
-Dr. Nizam, Dr. Goehring or Dr. Jackson may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Nizam, Dr. Ivory, or Dr. Goehring may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Drs.
 Nizam, Ivory, and Goehring’s office using sedative medication.

 Drs.
 Nizam, Ivory, and Goehring can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
 Contact us today!